Complaints & disputes

 Lodge a complaint with the External Dispute Resolution scheme (or ‘Ombudsman’)

-Once you’ve lodged your complaint, the Ombudsman will:
+Once you have lodged your complaint with the Ombudsman, they will:

-1. Give the creditor an opportunity to respond to your complaint and offer to resolve it
+1. Provide the creditor with an opportunity to respond to your complaint and propose a resolution.

-2. Facilitate negotiation between you and your creditor, including a telephone conciliation if needed
+2. Facilitate negotiations between you and the creditor, including arranging a telephone conciliation if necessary.

-3. Investigate the complaint and make a recommendation if you and the creditor can’t come to an agreement
+3. Investigate the complaint and make a recommendation if an agreement cannot be reached between you and the creditor.

-If you and the creditor still can’t agree on a solution, the Ombudsman will make a formal order – called a ‘determination’ – about what should happen.
-This is the final stage and the final act of the Ombudsman.
+If you and the creditor are still unable to reach a resolution, the Ombudsman will issue a formal order known as a ‘determination’ that outlines what actions should be taken.
+This represents the final stage and decision of the Ombudsman in your case.

 WHICH EDR SCHEME APPLIES

-Financial services (credit providers, debt collectors, brokers, insurers, financial planners, superannuation)
+Financial services (banks, lenders, debt collectors, brokers, insurers, financial planners, superannuation)

 Telecommunications